 After the dissolution of the assembly of Pythagoras's disciples by the faction of Cylo, a man of wealth and distinction at Crotona, it was thought necessary by Lysis and Archippus, in order to preserve the Pythagorean doctrine from oblivion, to reduce it to a systematic summary; at the same time, however, strongly enjoining their children to preserve these memoirs secret, and to transmit them in confidence to their posterity.
-From this time books began to multiply among the followers of Pythagoras, till at length, in the time of Plato, Philolaus exposed the Pythagorean records to sale, and Archytas of Tarentum gave Plato a copy of his commentaries upon the aphorisms and precepts of his master.
-Of the imperfect records of the Pythagorean philosophy left by Lysis, Archytas, and others, nothing has escaped the wreck of time, except perhaps sundry fragments collected by the diligence of Stobæus, concerning the authenticity of which there are some grounds for suspicion; and which, if admtted as genuine, will only exhibit an imperfect view of the moral and political doctrine of Pythagoras under the disguise of symbolical and enigmatical language.
-The strict injunction of secrecy, which was given by oath to the initiated, Pythagoreans has effectually prevented any original records of their doctrine concerning Nature and God from passing down to posterity.
+From this time books began to multiply among the followers of Pythagoras, till at length, in the time of Plato, Philolaus exposed the Pythagorean records for sale, and Archytas of Tarentum gave Plato a copy of his commentaries upon the aphorisms and precepts of his master, Of the imperfect records of the Pythagorean philosophy left by Lysis Archytas, and others, nothing has escaped the wreck of time, except perhaps sundry fragments collected by the diligence of Stobæus, concerning the authenticity of which there are some grounds for suspicion; and which, if admitted as genuine, will only exhibit an imperfect view of the moral and political doctrine of Pythagoras under the disguise of symbolical and enigmatical language.
+The strict injunction of secrecy which was given by oath to the initiated Pythagoreans has effectually prevented any original records of their doctrine concerning Nature and God from passing down to posterity.
 On this head we are to rely entirely for information, and indeed concerning the whole doctrine of Pythagoras, upon Plato and his followers.
 Plato himself, while he enriched his system with stores from the magazine of Pythagoras, accommodated the Pythagorean doctrines, as he also did those of his master Socrates, to his own system, and thus gave an imperfect, and, we may suppose, in many particulars, a false representation of the doctrines of the Samian philosopher.
-It was farther corrupted by the followers of Plato, even in the old academy, and afterwards in the Alexandrian school.
-To which we may add, that the doctrine of Phythagoras itself, probably in its original state, and certainly in every form under which it has been transmitted to us, was observed, not only by symbolical, but by mathematical language, which is rather adapted to perplex than to illustrate metaphysical conceptions.
-In this fault Pythagoras was afterwards imitated by Plato, Aristotle, and others.
+It was further corrupted by the followers of Plato, even in the old academy, and afterwards in the Alexandrian school.
+To which we may add, that the doctrine of Pythagoras itself, probably in its original state, and certainly in every form under which it has been transmitted to us, was observed, not only by symbolical, but by mathematical language, which is rather adapted to perplex than to illustrate metaphysical conceptions.
+In this fault Pythagoras was afterwards imitated by Plato, Aristotle, and others.\

-^{} Moderatus saith, that the Pythagoric philosophy came at last to be extinguished; first, because it was enigmatical; next, because the writings were in the Doric dialect, which is obscure, by which means the doctrines delivered in it were not understood;
+\ Moderatus saith, that the Pythagoric philosophy came at last to be extinguished; first, because it was enigmatical; next, because the writings were in the Dioric dialect, which is obscure, by which means the doctrines delivered in it were not understood, and moreover because they who published them were not Pythagoreans.
+Besides, Plato, Aristotle and others, as the Pythagoreans affirm, vended the best of

-We extract from Brucker the following faint delineation of the Pythagorean philosophy: The end of philosophy is to free the mind from those incumbrances, which hinder its progress towards perfection, and to raise it to the contemplation of immutable truth, and the knowledge of divine and spiritual objects.
+We extract from Brucker the following faint delineation of the Py thagorean philosophy: The end of philosophy is to free the mind from those incumbrances which hinder its progress towards perfection, and to raise it to the contemplation of immutable truth, and the knowledge of divine and spiritual objects.
 This effect must be produced by easy steps, lest the mind, hitherto conversant only with sensible things, should revolt at the change.
-The first step towards wisdom is the study of mathematics, a science which contemplates objects that lie in the middle way between corporeal and incorporeal beings, and as it were on the confines of both, and which most advantageously inures the mind to contemplation.
+The first step towards wisdom is the study of mathematics, a science which contemplates objects that lie in the middle way between corporeal and incorporeal beings, and as it were on the confines of both, and which most advantageously incres the mind to contemplation.